 For all referrals, team should conduct a Pre-Evaluation Planning Meeting to discuss areas to evaluate.
 Areas to evaluate should not be determined by the case manager alone.
 Related service providers will determine if their area will be assessed.
-For initial or additional assessment, related service providers should conduct a screening to determine if an evaluation is supported.
+For initial or additional assessment, related service providers should conduct a screening to determine if an evaluationis supported.
 School psychologist along with case manager will determine if academic or behavior/social emotional/adaptive areas will be assessed.

 For teams considering conducting an FBA as part of the evaluation process, the school psychologist must be extensively involved in this process.
-Refer to the FBA section of this manual for additional information.